 For starters, the CloudBerry Explorer gives you some of the best features such as the ability to manage your buckets; you can edit them, transfer them, or simply delete them if you wish to.
 There is a very intricate automation system available as well, so if you want automatic backups done, the CloudBerry Explorer can handle that with great ease.
 There is a full-fledged command line interface for those looking for additional control, and all the files that are stored on the Amazon S3, or other cloud service can be encrypted for extra security.
 One thing that I really loved about this explorer is that it allows you to open and edit files without the need of downloading them first, making this an ideal choice for anyone who is looking for a good Amazon S3 file manager software.
 You can even batch delete the files if you are looking for that sort of feature.

 There is nothing to dislike about CloudBerry Explorer, as it happens to be such a great option whenever you are looking for an Amazon S3 browsers.
 My only gripe here is that for beginners, there is a steep learning curve that you must overcome before you can unlock the true potential of this software.

 Overall, the CloudBerry Explorer is definitely one of the Best S3 explorers For Amazon.
-It has a free version that works just as well as the paid version with somewhat limited features but for people who are looking for basic functionality, this is a great software, and should work in all the conditions regardless.
+It has a free version that works just as well as the paid version with somewhat limited features but for people who are looking for basic functionality, this is great software and should work in all the conditions regardless.

 - Loaded with advanced and basic features.